anishmss/bioinfo_intro_dlsu/chapters/msa/msa.md

 The first 51 columns of a multiple sequence alignment of ACE2 orthologs, computed by MUSCLE, visualized by Jalview using the [Clustal color scheme](https://www.jalview.org/help/html/colourSchemes/clustal.html).
 ```

-# What is an MSA used for?
+## What is an MSA used for?

-Some applications are:
+An MSA is fundamental to studying the evolution of the family.
+Specifically, they can be used:

 - For computing nucleotide and amino acid substitution rates.
 - For building a profile hidden Markov model which is a statistical model of a family of sequences.
 - For building a phylogenetic tree, etc.